MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Get a single subscriber, accessible by user of the subscriber or admin
+Unsubscribe a subscriber by email, this does not destroy the record.

 ## Create a subscriber